 4. Assessing and Repairing the Ceiling

-The chances are that there will be some damage to deal with.
-Even if you were really careful, getting rid of that glue will probably have taken off some of the old plaster.
-Polystyrene ceiling tiles were also often put up to mask an already damaged ceiling.
+Chances are, there will be some ceiling damage to deal with.
+Even if you were careful, removing the glue has probably taken off some of the old plaster.
+Note: polystyrene tiles were often used to mask an already damaged ceiling.

-The best-case scenario will be that you just have to dab some Polyfilla into small gaps or cracks.
-If the ceiling’s in slightly worse shape, you might want to check out our guide to ceiling repair.
+The best-case scenario is that you only have to dab some Polyfilla into small gaps or cracks.
+If your ceiling is in worse shape, check out our guide to patching plaster.